-Disability Support Services (DSS) is committed to supporting students with disabilities completing Loyola’s core requirement in foreign language.
-The diagnosis of a learning or other disability alone is not a reliable predictor of success in acquiring a foreign language.
-Students with disabilities can use the following resources for support in their foreign language courses:
+Disability Support Services (DSS) is committed to supporting students with disabilities in completing Loyola’s Core Language Requirement.
+The diagnosis of a learning or other disability alone is not a reliable predictor of success in acquiring a language other than English.
+Students with disabilities can use the following resources for support in their Modern Language or Classics courses:

 - Requesting a peer tutor through The Study.